 A. FAC-Grounds keeps laboratory management informed about road conditions and whether their personnel can keep the site’s roads, parking lots and sidewalks cleared of snow and ice.
-(Off-site conditions aren’t usually factored in, since those conditions can vary widely over just a few miles.)
 FAC-Grounds and laboratory management are also in contact with the National Weather Service and DuPage County Emergency Management.
-If conditions worsen to where laboratory management deems the site unsafe for travel, they will consult with the Argonne Site Office and recommend a course of action.
+If conditions worsen to where laboratory management deems the site unsafe for travel, they may delay opening or suspend operations.

 Q. How will Argonne site occupants be notified?